Where and when will my official photos be taken?

 Will photos be taken during the ceremony itself?

-Yes; every student is photographed as they shake hands with the Principal and Chair of College Council and cross the stage.
+Yes; every student is photographed as they shake hands with the Chair of College Council and cross the stage.
 These photographs are available to view straight after each ceremony.

 You and your guests are also welcome to take photos/videos during the ceremony, however we ask that you remain seated at all times to avoid blocking the view those around you.